 Triglycerides are another type

 of fatty substance in the blood.
-They're found in foods such as
+Like LDL cholesterol (the bad

 dairy products, meat and cooking oils.
 They can also be produced in

 the body, either by the body’s fat stores or in the liver.
 Ideally,

 people with lower levels.
 If you are very overweight, eat a lot of

 likely to have a high triglyceride level.
-People with high triglyceride

 What causes high cholesterol?